 - The main tourist attractions can be crowded

-- Limited opportunities for walking and boat safaris
+- Limited opportunities for boat and

 Wildlife

 Kenya is one of Africa’s most rewarding safari destinations.
 Elephant, buffalo and giraffe are common throughout, and hippos and crocodiles frequent the big rivers.
 Big cats are plentiful as well.
-Rhino, although scarce in the Masai Mara, is common on Laikipia Plateau, and in Lake Nakuru and Nairobi National Parks.
+Rhino, although scarce in the Masai Mara, are common on Laikipia Plateau, and in Lake Nakuru and Nairobi National Parks.
 Of course, it’s the wildebeest and zebra who really put on a show here, with the incredible annual migration.

 More about the wildlife